Will Greenwood MBE is a Rugby World Cup Winner.

 He was an integral member of the England Rugby World Cup-Winning team in 2003.

-One of England’s greatest ever rugby players, Will is also one of the sport’s most engaging, intelligent and witty characters.
+He is widely regarded as one of England’s greatest ever rugby players, as well as one of the sport’s most engaging, intelligent and entertaining characters.

 World Class – How to Lead, Learn and Grow Like a Champion